tristandijkstra/SmallObjectTracking/README.md

 The project's report contains information about the data retrieved.
 ## Usage
-An extensive example can be found in TODO.ipynb
+Exstensive usage can be found in graphs.ipynb, momographs.ipynb and example.ipynb

-TODO UPDATE THIS TO LOOK BETTER
+A basic usage example is shown below:
 ```py
 from extract.extract import getTLEsFromLaunches, getCredentials
 from datetime import datetime